reflectometry/refl1d/doc/guide/experiment.rst

 The :class:`Experiment <refl1d.experiment.Experiment>` object links a
 `sample <sample-guide>`_ with an experimental `probe <data-guide>`_.
 The probe defines the Q values and the resolution of the individual measurements, and returns the scattering factors associated with the different materials in the sample.

-For the simple case of exploring the reflectivity of new samples, this means that you must define

-the
-purposes:

-  * defining the instrument resolution
-  * providing the scattering factors for materials

 Because our models allow representation based on composition, it is no longer trivial to compute the reflectivity from the model.
 We now have